mmmds/WirelessDiscoverCrackScan/README.md

 The whole flow can be explained in the following steps:

 1. Discover nearby wireless networks.
-2. Automatically select target (applying an optional BSSID whitelist and comparing a last attack time).
+2. Automatically select target (applying an optional BSSID whitelist and comparing the last attack time).
 3. If the network is not protected (open) or psk is already known, then go to STEP 11, else assume it's WPA/WPA2 protected.
 4. If the network supports WPS, then run reaver (pixie dust attack and brute force), else go to STEP 6.
 5. If psk was found, then go to step 11.
-6. Use second wireless adapter to initiate connection using random password and listen for PMKID.
+6. Use second wireless adapter to initiate a connection using a random password and listen for PMKID.
 7. If PMKID was collected, then go to STEP 9.
 8. Deauthenticate connected clients and listen for a 4-way handshake.
 9. Run hashcat against collected PMKID/4-way handshake.